scotthuegerich-max/nmfc-assistant/README.md

    is too low to trust)
 ```

 Density is computed before the LLM ever sees the request, and each candidate's class is already resolved against that density before Claude ranks anything.
-(Claude is reasoning over pre-classified candidates, not doing the arithmetic itself.)
-This keeps the one part of the system with real financial consequences (the class-to-density mapping) fully deterministic and testable, and reserves the LLM for matching ambiguous free text to the right commodity, explaining why, and knowing when it doesn't know.
+This keeps class-to-density mapping fully deterministic and testable, and reserves the LLM for matching ambiguous free text to the right commodity, explaining why, and knowing when it doesn't know.

 ## API